 Just ask your experienced guide about all that Dallas has to offer and they will give you the

-Tex-Mex is a uniquely Texas cuisine.
-Different in many ways from Mexican food.
-Fajitas, Enchiladas, Nachos, Chili and Combo platters are all staples of Tex-Mex and developed right here in the Lone Star State..
-Your guide will be with you every step of the way and you sample local cuisine from a variety of restaurants located in the Historic West End District of Dallas.
+Tex-Mex is a uniquely Texas cuisine, different in many ways from Mexican food.
+Fajitas, enchiladas, nachos, chili, and combo platters are all staples of Tex-Mex cuisine, developed right here in the Lone Star State.
+Your guide will be with you every step of the way, telling stories and sharing insider foodie facts as you sample local cuisine from a variety of restaurants located in the Historic West End District of Dallas.

 "We tried the Texas Chili at the Y O Ranch Steakhouse and it was to DIE FOR!
 Who knew you can make a fantastic chili without beans!”

 Between stops your local guide will tell you the rich history of the West End District.
-Once a place of warehouses to support the loading and unloading of railroad cars, the West End is now a vibrant community bustling with restaurants and shady tree lined streets.
+Once a place of warehouses to support the loading and unloading of railroad cars, the West End is now a vibrant community bustling with restaurants and shady tree-lined streets.
 The guide will also let you know what makes the food so unique by revealing the history of how it came to be.
-Check out the videos below for more information about 2 of our stops!
-The world famous Y.O.
-Ranch Steakhouse and Food Network star Jeremy Scott at Tutta's Pizza!
+Check out the video below for more information about the world famous Y.O.
+Ranch Steakhouse.